scionproto/scion/doc/BeaconExtensions.md

   (1 value in total)
 - The interface ID for every interface in the cluster (1 value per interface)

-It is possible to use only latititude and longitude, or civic address by simply omitting one of these two parts.
+It is possible to use only the latititude and longitude pair, or the civic address by simply omitting one of the two.

 ## Link Type